Skip to Content

 photo of daniel

-I live in Kansas City where I help run a small Christian church, raise two kids with my awesome wife, and write software for Divvy.
+I live in Kansas City where I help run a small Christian church, raise three boys with my awesome wife, and write software for Divvy (bought by Bill.com).

-I run a ton of self-hosted software here at home on some machines that sit on an unnecessarily large server rack in my basement.
+I run a lot of self-hosted software here at home on some machines that sit on an unnecessarily large server rack in my basement.
 I love building keyboards, too.
-I heavily customize my workflow and you can sift through my dotfiles if you like.
+I heavily customize my workflow and you can see how I set everything up with Nix if you like (or even my old dotfiles).

 Latest Blog Posts (RSS)